-I’m feeling inspired after attending the Living etc House Tours with ao.com.
-It was a snooper’s paradise, even if it felt a little odd wandering around the bedrooms and bathrooms of strangers!
+I’m feeling inspired after attending the Living etc. House Tours with ao.com.
+It was a snooper’s paradise despite feeling a little odd wandering around the homes of strangers!
 I was especially honoured to visit the home of Debi Treloar.
-I’ve admired Debi’s photography and styling for many years, and so it was a joy to meet her.
+I’ve admired Debi’s photography and styling for many years and so it was a joy to finally meet her!

-Spending a day looking at eclectic London homes, and chatting to interior design bloggers, generated a lot of creative thought.
-As I travelled back to Oxford I decided I would get all the niggly jobs in my home done before Christmas, and give it a reshuffle and restyle.
+Spending a day looking at eclectic London homes and chatting to fellow interior bloggers generated a lot of creative thought.
+As I travelled back to Oxford I decided I would get all the jobs in my home done before Christmas and give it a reshuffle and restyle.

-1. Remove the few remaining kitsch collectables, vintage florals and most of the stuff on the walls.
+1. Remove the few remaining kitsch collectables and vintage florals.

 2. Repaint the hall, bedroom, en suite, office/guest room and bathroom.
-They were painted four years ago and needed some attention.

 3. Replace the vintage floral curtains with pale taupe or white linen blinds.